sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-While studying moral psychology, we are bound to hear from others who do not agree with our moral values, which will cause us to feel uncomfortable.
+While studying moral psychology, we are bound to hear from others who do not agree with our moral values, which will cause us to feel deeply uncomfortable.
 I do not expect to agree with you on everything, and I do not expect you to agree with your classmates on everything.
 We are a group with diverse backgrounds and experiences.
-We must therefore make it a priority that everyone in this class (students and instructor) have the opportunity to speak and challenge each other’s ideas.
+We must therefore make it a priority that each person in this class has the opportunity to speak and challenge each other’s ideas.

-Here are a few ground rules that I propose that we follow, and I am open to discussing more: (1) Criticize ideas and not people.
+Here are a few ground rules that I propose that we follow, and I am happy to add more: (1) Treat others with respect, even when you disagree.
+Always treat others how you would like to be treated.
+(2) Criticize ideas and not people.
 Instead of attacking the speaker (e.g., “you are wrong and dumb for thinking that”), you should disagree with the claim or idea by providing contradictory research findings or personal experiences.
-(2) Avoid making assumptions about others.
+(3) Avoid making assumptions about others.
 Without complete information about other people, we try to fill in the missing information but fall short.
 When we sit back and listen, we learn things we could not expect.
-(3) Allow others to make mistakes and learn from them.
+(4) Allow others to make mistakes and learn from them.
 Allow yourself to make mistakes.
-We don’t always say what we mean, and there are things we don’t know.
+We don’t always say what we mean, and there are things we don’t know yet.
 We are all learning and growing in this class.
-(4) Keep an open mind.
+(5) Keep an open mind.
 Don’t assume your beliefs are fully formed and that you can’t learn from others.
-(5) Treat others with respect, even when you disagree.
-Always treat others how you would like to be treated.

 If you do not feel comfortable participating in a class discussion or believe there is more that I could be doing to promote a more effective learning environment, I urge you to come talk to me.
 I will always listen to your concerns with respect and an open mind and will make adjustments when appropriate.